ruhoh/ruhoh.com/usage.md

 # Mustache Helpers

-Ruhoh extends Mustache to include "helper methods".
+Ruhoh extends Mustache to include context-aware helper methods.
-Helper methods act on a given context (a data-structure), usually tranforming it into a new data-structure then passing it back to the block context as if that data was was passed in directly.
+Helper methods act on a given context (a data-structure), usually transforming it into a new data-structure then passing it back to the block context as if that data was was passed in directly.

+This strategy allows us to pass around **ids** of objects rather than the objects themselves.
+Now whenever we need an object, we use the helpers to _expand_ those ids into their full objects.
+Let's take a look at some common usage examples:

 ## ?to_posts